 Speaking & Organising

 A lot of websites and apps feel like they’ve been designed and created by robots!
 Have we forgotten who’s going to be using it?
 A person!
 I’d like to make things a bit more “human” and add a personal touch to the work that I produce.
 Throughout this website you’ll find my thoughts & opinons as well as some of the work that I’ve done.
-Currently, I’m a product designer at WorldRemit where I’m responsible for their iOS and Android apps.
+Currently, I’m a product designer at Cloudflare working on their Web Application Firewall feature.

 I always try to be adaptive and flexible with the way I work, making room for both user and business needs.
 Clear communication and understanding is the cornerstone to developing a great product and it’s because of this I welcome building, iterating, and pivoting.